 Most performances occur in the evening and go on till late, this means we are exerting energy when most people are settling down for the day.
-Performers need to adjust their nutritional input to accommodate this upside down energy dispersion so Stephanie has some practical advice to help get the right energy balance…
+Performers need to adjust their nutritional input to accommodate this upside down energy dispersion.
+Clinical nutritionist, Stephanie Moore, has some practical advice to help singers get the right energy balance.

 Feeling full of energy and being able to maintain a dynamic performance is absolutely key if you are going to engage your audience and ensure they don’t lose interest.

 Often, pre-show nerves provide a bit of a buzz and, coupled with the rush of adrenaline as you step on stage, your stress hormones will shunt plenty of glucose into your blood stream to ensure you have an initial burst of energy.
 However, maintaining stable blood sugar to provide sustained energy is another matter.
 Here are a few dos and dont’s to safeguard against suddenly feeling like you’re running on empty mid-gig.